latin-programmer/google-voice-desktop-app/README.md

 To build yourself you can run
 `yarn run build:windows` or `yarn run build:mac` or `yarn run build:linux`

-Note: for the current maintainer is only able to do windows builds.
+Note: the current maintainer is only able to do windows builds.
 If you would like, you can review what is needed for the mac and linux versions and help out with those (basically, for mac you need a Mac, and for Linux you need a Linux VM).

 ## Screenshots